MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.RecoveryServices/Get-AzRecoveryServicesBackupProtectableItem.md

 ## SYNOPSIS
 This command will retrieve all protectable items within a certain container or across all registered containers.
 It will consist of all the elements of the hierarchy of the application.
 Returns DBs and their upper tier entities like Instance, AvailabilityGroup etc.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/get-azrecoveryservicesbackupprotectableitem) for up-to-date information.

 ## SYNTAX

 ### NoFilterParamSet (Default)